yzyii/luashitacast/Commands.md

 /weapon /wl - toggles between using Weapon_Loadout sets.
-              can be used to specify different weapon loadouts. e.g. virtue stones etc. there is no UI element for this.
+              can be used to specify different weapon loadouts. e.g. virtue stones etc. there is no UI element for this. an argument can be given to jump directly to the given weapon loadout. e.g. /wl 3 will go directly to Weapon_Loadout_3

 [Idle Sets] (Changes your idle set to use these sets instead) /idle           - toggles between using 2 different idle sets